 We’re strange creatures.
 We lock ourselves away, isolated from the real world, yet go a million miles per hour, delving into the pretend one.
 Rarely does the wordsmith receive understanding from the outside; only acceptance, tolerance . . . and the obligatory: but they’re a writer, as though it explains the obvious.

-Let’s face it: writing, as a career, is one of the more mental-dystopian, draining, contemptuous acts a single person will embark on.
+Let’s face it: writing, as a career, is one of the more mentally-dystopian, draining, contemptuous acts a single person will ever embark on.
 It isn’t an easy career.
 And by all means, it certainly isn’t a choice.
 Much like our fellow tortured artists—painters, musicians, photographers and the like—we’re outsiders looking into a world, desperate to understand the cogs and wheels turning beneath the madness.
-We clutch at what we know, with it sometimes slipping through our fingers. (notebook, anyone?)
+We clutch at what we know, with it sometimes slipping through our fingers.
+(Notebook, anyone?)

 From this desperation we search every corner and every nook of our mind, trying to ascertain what it is to be human.
-Facial expressions, traits, environmental settings, secrets, how one speaks, mannerisms, stressors and reactions, suffering, misery, pain, to comma or not to comma, adverbs—urgh! —excruciating death . . . to write is to be human.
+Facial expressions, traits, environmental settings, secrets, how one speaks, mannerisms, stressors and reactions, suffering, misery, pain, excruciating death . . . to write is to be human.
 To create is divine.

 And then there are those writers who routinely sit for 8 hours, produce their word count and sip iced water . . . really? [enter crickets chirping]

 But you don’t sleep.
 Your mind wanders to your characters, your writing, your words, your day and whether Good Charlotte will break up when they’re in their 70s?
-How does Gerard Butler look so good, I mean, seriously, what moisturiser does that guy use and can I have some?
+What moisturiser does Gerard Butler use and can I have some?
 Incessant randoms continue to haunt your Z’s until the alarm clock yells ‘Wake Up!’ only for the writer to start their day again.
 Wash.
 Rinse.
 Repeat.

 A lot of writers are divorced, are hermits or have married other writers (or musicians—a strange co-existence in itself).
-Their children usually go on to other artistic avenues, only because they were forced in childhood to befriend their make believe worlds out of loneliness; rejected for the wordcount.
-That, or they practice law or accounting.
+Their children usually go on to other artistic ventures, only because they were forced in childhood to befriend their make believe worlds out of loneliness; rejected for the wordcount.
+That, or they practice accounting.

 It is what it is, folks.
 But before you poke fun at the writer next time, spare a thought for their poor soul.
 The writer didn’t choose this.
 It chose them.